Applied Mathematician · Numerical Methods · AI Silicon

 Background

-I'm a data scientist and machine learning engineer with a background in physics, applied mathematics, and scientific computing.
+I'm an applied mathematician and numerical methods engineer with a background in physics, applied mathematics, and scientific computing.

 MIT